-Plants as pests may affect other plants through competition for space and resources, such as light, nutrients and water, or through parasitism or allelopathy.
-Plants introduced to a new area may also become pests by hybridizing with cultivated plants or wild plants.
+Plants as pests may affect other plants through competition for the and reserves, such as light, nutrients and water, or through parasitism or allelopathy.
+Lants into luced a new area may also become pests by hybridizing with cultivated plants or wild plants.

-Thus, the protection of plants as pursued through the IPPC may include considering certain plants as pests, and taking phytosanitary measures to prevent their introduction and spread.
-Determining which plants are pests is context-specific and may vary with geography, habitat, land use, time and the perceived value of the natural resources in the endangered area.
-PRA should form the basis of such a determination and subsequent decisions regarding possible regulation of the plant species as a quarantine pest.
-It should be noted that plants having undergone such analysis may also require assessment of their potential to be pathways for other pests.
+Thus, the protection of plants as pursued through the considering certain plants as nay n oduction and spread.
+Determining which pests, and taking phytosanitary measures to p eir i pphy, habitat, land use, time and the plants are pests is context-specific and m vary w ged area.
+PRA should form the basis of such a perceived value of the natural resources in he endanger determination and subsequent decisions ble regulation of the plant species as a garding pos undergone such analysis may also require quarantine pest.
+It should be noted ts havin at p assessment of their potential to be pathy ys for sts

-The IPPC has recognized the importance of plants as pests by underscoring that the definition of "pest" includes weeds (ICPM, 2001), and by specifically including "plants that are invasive alien species" in a range of recommendations for action for those invasive alien species that are pests of plants (ICPM, 2005).
-This annex provides some specific guidance on how to apply these recommendations.
-The 2004 revision of ISPM 11 introduced specific elements of conducting a PRA for plants as pests that are further elaborated in this annex.
+The IPPC has recognized the ortanc of plants as pests by underscoring that the definition of "pest" includes weeds by specifically including "plants that are invasive alien РМ, 200т species" in a range of ecommendations for action for those invasive alien species that are pests of annex provides some specific guidance on how to apply these plants (ICPM, 20 Thi revision of ISPM 11 introduced specific elements of conducting a PRA recommendations.
+Th urther. borated in this annex. for plants as at a

-The IPPC is concerned with pests injurious to cultivated and wild plants (see Annex 1 of this standard), and therefore weeds and invasive plants that are injurious to other plants should be considered pests in the IPPC context.
-Henceforth in this annex, the terms "weed" and "invasive plants" are not used, but only the single term "plants as pests".
+The IPPer is converted with pests injurious to cultivated and wild plants (see Annex 1 of this standard), and vertex seeds and invasive plants that are injurious to other plants should be considered a us in the IPPC context.
+Henceforth in this annex, the terms "weed" and "invasive plants" are not field, but only the single term "plants as pests"2.